vilevent/R_survival_analysis/README.md

 - Logrank test

 ### Overview:
-Analyzing the survival data by the variable age based on the survival experiences of patients in the "65 years or older" group and the "younger than 65 years" group.
+Analyzing the survival data by the variable age, based on the survival experiences of patients in the "65 years or older" group and the "younger than 65 years" group.

 ### Project Report outline:
 1. Introduction